 Unlike luminance noise, color noise is associated with sensor heating.
-It is often in long exposure photography or after long shooting sessions, especially in night photography and time-lapse.
+It is often after long shooting sessions, especially in long exposure night photography and time-lapse.

 Color noise is less common.
 It usually appears as noise in shadows in the form of blotches or bands of color (also known as “banding”).

 NOISE AND HOT PIXELS, DEAD PIXELS, AND STUCK PIXELS

 We have already looked at the two main types of noise and their causes.
 However, in your images, you might also find different types of defective pixels, caused by sensor overheating or failure.

 Defective pixels sometimes follow the same pattern and appear at the same point in all of your images, either permanently or when your camera sensor heats up.

 Normally, these pixels are invisible in your camera LCD viewfinder, and you will only be able to see them when zooming in.
 Also, bear in mind that a pixel unit is so small that it’s really difficult for your eyes to see one, so what you’ll often see is a group of several defective pixels that are all in the same area.